 Less comic, but more poignant is Heyer’s most realistic Regency novel, A Civil Contract (1961).
 One of my absolute favourites, Jenny Chawleigh often reminds me of Anne Elliot and Adam Deveril has many of the same characteristics as Frederick Wentworth.
 Like Persuasion with its lively Musgrove family, A Civil Contract, also has Adam’s sister, Lydia, and Jenny’s father, Jonathan Chawleigh, to add vibrancy and humour to the tale.
 Although in Heyer’s story the petulant and beautiful Julia in does not complain as much as ‘poor’ Mary Musgrove in Persuasion, she is just as inclined to feel slighted when she is not the centre of attention.
 A truly thoughtful book about love and family, A Civil Contract is a worthy read after Persuasion.

 Which is your favourite Austen novel?
 Did you know there is a Georgette Heyer novel to match it in mood and spirit?
-Tune in tomorrow for the next post in this new series by famed literary scholar Jennifer Kloester, author of Georgette Heyer’s Regency World and the forthcoming masterwork Jane Austen’s Ghost.
+Tune in next Monday for the next post in this new series by famed literary scholar Jennifer Kloester, author of Georgette Heyer’s Regency World and Jane Austen’s Ghost.